ftCommunity/ftcommunity-TXT/README.md

 fw_setenv bootcmd "run bootboth"
 ```

-Note: Do **not** run this last command if any of the configuration settings are not OK.
+Note: Compare the settings carefully and do **not** run this last command if any of the configuration settings are not OK.
 Changing 'bootcmd' with defective settings will brick your TXT and you will need to set up [serial console access](https://github.com/ftCommunity/ftcommunity-TXT/wiki/Serial-Console) to the TXT to fix the boot loader configuration and make the TXT usable again.

 ## Run the ftcommunity firmware

 Switch off the TXT, insert the SD card with the ftcommunity firmware in the SD card slot and restart the TXT.
 If you see the note "community edition" on the bootup splash screen, the ftcommunity firmware is running.

-The ftcommunity firmware enables ssh login via USB by default, network settings for USB are the same as with the original firmware: The TXT will has address 192.168.7.2, the host computer has address 192.168.7.1.
+The ftcommunity firmware enables ssh login via USB by default, network settings for USB are the same as with the original firmware: The TXT has address 192.168.7.2, the host computer has address 192.168.7.1.
 On most systems, the host computer address should be set up automatically when you connect the USB cable.

 You can log in to the TXT either via [serial console](https://github.com/ftCommunity/ftcommunity-TXT/wiki/Serial-Console) or using ssh.